NinjaTrader 8 Risk Management Setup: A Prop Trader's Playbook

 Layer 1: Per-trade protection (brackets)

 The rule is simple: no naked positions.
 Every fill, manual or automated, should have a stop attached before market conditions can move against you.
-NinjaTrader's native ATM strategies do this for you, but they have well-known race conditions where the stop doesn't attach on fast fills and you're suddenly long without protection.
+NinjaTrader's native ATM strategies do this for you in many cases, but fast-fill edge cases still deserve careful Sim and Replay testing.

 What you actually need: